Cloaked04/cloaked04.github.io/_posts/2017-07-29-Stack-Overflow.md

 <br><br>
 #### Getting the data & Pre-processing

 The Stack Exchange Data is a huge one, ~ 200 GB.
 I downloaded it from this [link](https://archive.org/details/stackexchange).
-This data dump contains all questries, except for those deleted or met some other fate, from 2008 till date.
-Now, I fed the data in to MySQL for easy manipulation, because - you know - I'm lazy, and ran some queries to get the hang of it.
+This data dump contains all queries, except for those deleted or met some other fate, from 2008 till date.
+Now, I fed the data into MySQL for easy manipulation, because - you know - I'm lazy, and ran some queries to get the hang of it.
 Then I went on to install [MySQL connector](https://www.mysql.com/products/connector/) for easy access of database from my python.

 **Some points that I noted:**